 - 1. Appeals under this policy may be requested by University members who are not represented by a collective agreement and who are not students.
 Faculty members of may grieve any action taken by the University using the grievance procedure set out in the relevant collective agreement. - 2.
-Either the complainant or the respondent may appeal the decision of the hearing board and/or the penalty imposed by delivering to the Provost/Dean of Research a written notice of appeal within thirty (30) days of receipt of a copy of the hearing board report.
+Either the complainant or the respondent may appeal the decision of the hearing board and/or the penalty imposed by delivering to the Provost/Chair, University Research Council a written notice of appeal within thirty (30) days of receipt of a copy of the hearing board report.
 The notice should include a written statement of appeal that indicates the grounds on which the appellant intends to rely, any evidence the appellant wishes to present to support those grounds, and (where relevant) what remedy or remedies the appellant believes to be appropriate. - 3.
 An appeal will be considered only on one or more of the following grounds: - a.
 That the original hearing board had no authority or jurisdiction to reach the decision or impose the sanction(s) it did; - b.
 That there was a reasonable apprehension of bias on the part of a member or members of the original hearing board; - c.
 That the original hearing board made a fundamental procedural error that seriously affected the outcome; - d.
-That new evidence has arisen that could not reasonably have been presented at the initial hearing and that would likely have affected the decision of the original hearing board.

-4. Upon receipt of a notice of appeal, the Dean of Research & Graduate Studies or designate will review the record of the original hearing and the written statement of appeal and determine whether or not the grounds for appeal are valid.
-If the Dean of Research determines that there are no valid grounds under these Procedures for an appeal, then the appeal will be dismissed without a hearing.
-If the Dean of Research determines that there may be valid grounds for an appeal, then the appeal hearing will proceed as provided below.
-The decision of the Dean of Research with respect to allowing an appeal to go forward is final, with no further appeal.
+That new evidence has arisen that could not reasonably have been presented at the initial hearing and that would likely have affected the decision of the original hearing board. - 4.
+Upon receipt of a notice of appeal, the Chair, University Research Council or designate will review the record of the original hearing and the written statement of appeal and determine whether or not the grounds for appeal are valid.
+If the Chair, University Research Council determines that there are no valid grounds under these Procedures for an appeal, then the appeal will be dismissed without a hearing.
+If the Chair, University Research Council determines that there may be valid grounds for an appeal, then the appeal hearing will proceed as provided below.
+The decision of the Chair, University Research Council with respect to allowing an appeal to go forward is final, with no further appeal.